gecio/gecio.github.io/docs/_imke/clusterlifecycle/upgradingacluster/index.en.md

 Now, under `kubelet Version` we select the version, for example `1.15.3`, which matches the cluster's master version.
-Confirm the update by clicking `Edit Node Deployment`
+Confirm the update by clicking `Edit Machine Deployment`

 ![Step 5](update_5.png)